timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 # Final comments

-So what am I trying to say?
 I chose to become a PM rather than stick with consulting, but that's not the focus of this article.
 I'm also not saying that PM is better than consulting or that consulting is easier than PM.

-I just want to give you a realistic idea of the brutal nature of PM interviews.
+This article is written for someone like me a few years ago.

+If you've done a few consulting internships and you're thinking about switching into PM because of the prestige, the salary, or the benefits, it's time to buckle up.
+I was shocked when I interviewed for a PM  role for the first time, and I totally bombed it.
+Don't make my mistake, and make sure you set aside enough time to prep for those interviews.

 If I haven't scared you off, and you're still set on being a PM, then godspeed.
-Good luck on your PM journey!
+Good luck on your PM interviewing journey!
 You'll need it.
 For real.